The San Diego Zoo Safari Park is a 1,800-acre wild animal enclosure in the San Pasqual Valley area of San Diego, California, near Escondido.

 During the Behind-the-Scenes Safari tour, you embark on a 90-minute private adventure to see animals up close and listen to wildlife stories.

-A guide escorts you around the park in a deluxe cart and shows you areas that aren’t open to the public.
+A guide escorts you around the park in a deluxe cart and shows you areas closed to the public.

 There are three types of Behind-the-Scenes Safari –

 Aussie Surprise: This is an early morning safari in the Walkabout Australia section of San Diego Zoo Safari Park.
-Visitors will see animals such as Kangaroo, Platypus, wallabies, etc.
+Visitors will see animals such as kangaroos, Platypus, wallabies, etc.

-Elephants and Friends: During this guided tour, you go behind the scenes at the Elephant Valley and learn what it takes to take care of a herd of African elephants.
+Elephants and Friends: During this guided tour, you go behind the scenes at the Elephant Valley and learn what it takes to care for a herd of African elephants.

-Rhinos and friends: During this safari, you will visit Nikita Kahn Rhino Rescue Center, a 3.5-acre state-of-the-art facility dedicated to the conservation of white rhinos.
+Rhinos and friends: During this safari, you will visit Nikita Kahn Rhino Rescue Center, a 3.5-acre state-of-the-art facility that conserves white rhinos.

 Age Restriction: None